-March 30-31 We should end the "shelter in place" and "stay at home" orders/guidance as soon as possible to get the economy going again, despite doctors' and public health officials' concerns over the potential rapid spread of the coronavirus/COVID-19 19% We should continue the "shelter in place" and "stay at home" orders/guidance until the doctors and public health officials say it is safe, despite impact to the economy 81%
+April 15-21 March 30-31 We should end the "shelter in place" and "stay at home" orders/guidance as soon as possible to get the economy going again, despite doctors' and public health officials' concerns over the potential rapid spread of the coronavirus/COVID-19 29% 19% We should continue the "shelter in place" and "stay at home" orders/guidance until the doctors and public health officials say it is safe, despite impact to the economy 72% 81%

 TM1823Y20.
-As you may know, the stock market has recently experienced significant losses, temporary travel bans have been put into place, and there have been supply chain disruptions for several products.
+What type of impact do you think the spread coronavirus/COVID-19 this will have on the economy?
+Wave one wording: As you may know, the stock market has recently experienced significant losses, temporary travel bans have been put into place, and there have been supply chain disruptions for several products.
 Additionally, many people are practicing social distancing, a practice of staying at home or not meeting in large groups of people as a way to stop the spread of coronavirus.
 What type of impact do you think this will have on the economy?

-March 18-24
+April 27-29 March 18-24

-Long term negative impact 40%
+Long term negative impact 59% 40%

-Short term negative impact 46%
+Short term negative impact 33% 46%

-No impact at all 3%
+No impact at all 2% 3%

-Not sure 10%
+Not sure 6% 10%